rethinkdb/rethinkdb-rs/5-deployment/security.md

     rethinkdb --driver-tls-key key.pem --driver-tls-cert cert.pem

+If you use this option on the server, the client must use a secure connection as well.
+Pass the certificate information in the `ssl` option to the `connect` ReQL command; read the API documentation for [connect][] for details on your language's specific syntax.

+[connect]: /api/javascript/connect/

-And to use TLS connections between servers in the cluster:
+To use TLS connections between servers in the cluster:

     rethindb --cluster-tls-key key.pem --cluster-tls-cert cert.pem --cluster-tls-ca cert.pem